 As you can imagine from the title, James Lovegrove’s Untied Kingdom (2003) is a post-collapse novel with a distinctly British flavor.
-I’m not sure what continues to draw me to this kind of book — I often find post-collapse stories science fictionally wanting by their very nature.
-And yet there’s often something quite compelling about them, and my reading history is peppered with titles: Darin Bradley’s Noise, Will McIntosh’s Soft Apocalypse, Marge Piercy’s He, She and It, and John Varley’s Slow Apocalypse, among others.
-Untied Kingdom slots into that tradition comfortably, and it’s a thoughtful and engaging example of the subgenre.
+I’m not sure what continues to draw me to this kind of book; I often find post-collapse stories science fictionally wanting by their very nature.
+Yet there’s often something quite compelling about them, and my reading history is peppered with titles: Darin Bradley’s Noise, Will McIntosh’s Soft Apocalypse, Marge Piercy’s He, She and It, and John Varley’s Slow Apocalypse, among others.
+Untied Kingdom slots into that tradition comfortably, a thoughtful and engaging example of the subgenre.

-Untied Kingdom is one of those books, I think, that succeeds or fails based on how you read it — and it can be read in multiple ways.
-As a simple adventure novel I found it moderately successful, its simple plot broken down into smoothly written, novella-sized chunks that interweave Fen’s journeys with Moira’s horrible plight as an unwilling companion to the “King” of a tough London street gang.
+Untied Kingdom is one of those books that succeeds or fails based on how you read it, and it can be read in multiple ways.
+As a simple adventure novel, I found it moderately successful, its simple plot broken down into smoothly written, novella-sized chunks that interweave Fen’s journeys with Moira’s horrible plight as an unwilling companion to the “King” of a tough London street gang.
 As post-collapse SF, I found it somewhat unsatisfying, but only in the way the subgenre is inherently unsatisfying, in that it’s a throwback future that strips away the very progress that makes the future interesting to me.